-GreenTree Chiropractic is now open
+GreenTree Chiropractic remains open to all patients

-- You will be seated onto the treatment bench during the initial chat – this will be placed at a 2 meter distance from my desk to allow social distancing as much as possible
+- You will be seated onto the treatment bench during the initial chat – this will be placed at a 2 meter distance from my desk to allow social distancing

 - Bathroom facilities are available if needed, however, I would like to keep this to a minimum to reduce contact within the clinic

-What if a patient or I develop covid symptoms after the appointment?
+What if a patient or I develop Covid symptoms after the appointment?

 According to the NHS Track and Trace program https://www.gov.uk/guidance/nhs-test-and-trace-how-it-works, correct patient information procedure would be as follows: